in , ,

 • Fertilize Nertera only after the plant has flowered in summer; excess fertilizer encourages foliage growth but inhibits flower and fruit production.

-Nertera Pests and Diseases
+Nertera pests and diseases

 • Nertera can be attacked by aphids and spider mites.

-Nertera Propagation
+Nertera propagation

 • Propagate Nertera by division and use an all-purpose soil mix for repotting.